clockworklabs/spacetime-docs/docs/unity/index.md

 This tutorial assumes that you have a basic understanding of the Unity Editor, using a command line terminal and programming.
 We'll give you some CLI commands to execute.
 If you are using Windows, we recommend using Git Bash or PowerShell.
 For Mac, we recommend Terminal.

-We recommend using Unity `2022.3.32f1` or later, but the SDK's minimum supported Unity version is `2021.2` as the SDK requires C# 9.
-This tutorial has been tested with the following Unity versions.
+We recommend using Unity `2022.3.32f1` or later.
+Earlier versions of Unity that utilize C# 9 (`2021.2` onward) may work, however are untested and thus may not be fully functional.
+This tutorial has been tested with the following Unity versions:

 - `2022.3.32f1 LTS`
 - `6000.0.33f1`